 While it is critical to ensure that SSL certificates are implemented properly, it is extremely hard to manage individual SSL certificates throughout a large organization.
 This quickly gets out of hand when you are dealing with multiple divisions, locations, and rapid growth in consumption of outside cloud-based services.

 Not only does it get complicated, but it turns extremely complicated as well.
 As per an estimate provided by Cisco, before lifecycle management for SSL certificates was introduced, it used to take an average of 4 hours for managing one certificate, which equates to about $288 per certificate.
 If you apply the math and compare the cost of acquiring and managing an SSL certificate, you will realize that certificate management costs more than the initial purchase.

 With a lot of organizations adopting multiple approaches for SSL certificate management, typically varying by function and department who adopt manual and ad hoc methods, guarding against disruptions becomes even more difficult.
 Adopting a holistic approach to SSL certificate lifecycle management ensures that a consistent approach is followed.
 It also opens the doors to make use of automation to increase the effectiveness and efficiency of the management of SSL certificates.

 Significant management is a requirement for the smooth functioning of routine operations like deployment of new applications or maintenance of existing ones to prevent warnings and failures.
 These failures may happen due to certificate expiration and incorrect configuration.
 At the same time, major changes in business or unplanned events can lead to a significant increase in cost, time, and security risk.

-Along the same lines, unexpected events (example: Heartbleed bug, accelerated end of life SHA-1 hashing) that require a quick replacement/renewal of SSL certificates are near impossible to achieve when you are using a manual and decentralized management system.
+Along the same lines, unexpected events (for example Heartbleed bug, accelerated the end of life SHA-1 hashing) that require a quick replacement/renewal of SSL certificates are near impossible to achieve when you are using a manual and decentralized management system.